conda/constructor/README.md

   * Constructor does not work with `noarch`-Python packages, all conda packages must be available for the platform you are building the installer for.
+  * An installer created by constructor does not need to include `conda` itself.
+If you require the ability to use `conda` after installation, add `conda` to the package list.
+  * An installer created by constructor is not the same as Miniconda.
+All packages you want to include in the installer need to be listed explicitly.
+    In particular, on Windows this means that if you want the "Anaconda Prompt", you will have to list `console_shortcut`, as well as `menuinst`.